Blockstream/gdk/docs/source/gdk-hw.rst

 =============================

-This section details the format of data requests from hardware wallet interation during resolution of GA_auth_handler processing when `GA_auth_handler_get_status` returns the status ``"resolve_code"`` with a ``"required_data"`` element present.
+This section details the format of data requests from hardware wallet interaction during resolution of GA_auth_handler processing when `GA_auth_handler_get_status` returns the status ``"resolve_code"`` with a ``"required_data"`` element present.